Page 1 of 2

 “Well, I feel the need to ask you a favor, then.
 She’s supposed to be exercising more often, too,” he pauses.
 He grabs a pencil off of his desk and scribbles something onto a piece of paper, likely a note for himself.
 “If you could get her to the pool, or the gym, or even to go for walks every so often, I would be grateful.”

 I nod, thinking.
-The Nurse’s frown immediately tells me that I won’t be getting any extra information out of him.
+Nurse’s frown immediately tells me that I won’t be getting any extra information out of him.
 Something something client confidentiality and all that.

 “Can’t you tell Emi?
 Or a teacher?
 Or tell her yourself?”
 I say.
 I’m just curious, but my tone accidentally comes off as if I’m complaining.